WHAT IS OUTREACH?

 QPR: Suicide Prevention Training (See below for more information)

 Additional outreach topics are available upon request

-If you have a request for an outreach presentation or program, please complete the following online request form:
+If you have a request for a workshop presentation or outreach program, please complete the EKUCC WORKSHOP AND OUTREACH REQUEST FORM

 Invitations to interview with EKUCC staff are considered and accepted on a case-by-case basis, based on the nature of the request and in alignment with EKUCC Policies and Procedures.
 A minimum of 5 business days is required for a response.
 Business days are defined as days that the EKU Counseling Center is open and seeing students for services.
 Interviews with staff at the EKUCC are only given through email.
 EKUCC policy states that we also require to see a preview of what will be published or made public before any publication is finalized.

 For any further questions please contact the EKUCC Coordinator of Community Intervention Natalie Deering at email@example.com.